DataStrategist/linuxRstuff/README.md

 **regardless**, remember to make the file executable by using `chmod 777 filename` *.
 You can then jump into the folder containing these files and run it like this: `./file.sh`

-\* 777 gives EVERYBODY on the server the right to edit your file is generally seen as bad practice.
+ > NOTE \* 777 gives EVERYBODY on the server the right to edit your file is generally seen as bad practice.
 Therefore this advice is more suited for sole data scientists or a very small team, not for large teams or production code.
+A better approach might be to add users to a group and assign permissions to the group... something like this:
+>
+>  - Create a new group.
+For example, let's call it data_users, and suppose the folder you want to make as your playground is `/srv`: `sudo groupadd data_users`
+>  - Add Users to the Group: `sudo usermod -aG data_users your_username`
+>  - Set the group ownership of the /srv directory and its subdirectories to data_users:`sudo chown -R :data_users /srv`
+>  - Grant group write permissions recursively: `sudo chmod -R g+w /srv`
+>  - **IMPORTANT** Ensure Default Group for New Files: Set the default group for new files and directories within /srv to data_users, otherwise you would have to do this over and over. `sudo find /srv -type d -exec chmod g+s {} +`

  - **Rinstaller.sh** - create a file like this in your server and use it to install packages.
 That way, the packages will be available for all users.
   - **chek.sh** - a file that you can use to see if an R script is running... if it's running, then do nothing... if it's NOT running, then it assigns the working directory, and restarts the file.